JamesNZL/algovision/docs/Scopes/Display/Current Amplifier.md

 ### Transistor Type

 As my shift registers are being used to supply the common-anode supply of my [[RS-1515MBAM]] LEDs, I am effectively designing a high-side switch between $V_\text{LED}$ and the [[LED Drivers]].
-This means that, unless I want to include a bootstrapping stage, I will be looking at PNP transistors and P-channel MOSFETs, else the $V_\text{shift}$ base/gate voltage will not be sufficiently greater than the emitter/source voltage to turn the transistor on.
+This means that, unless I want to include a bootstrapping stage, I will be looking at PNP transistors and P-channel MOSFETs, else the $V_\text{shift}$ base/gate voltage may not be sufficiently greater than the emitter/source voltage to turn the transistor on.

 This produces a basic high-side PNP topology like the following:
 ![[Pasted image 20231107152804.png]]